What is the Combined Sewage Storage Tunnel (CSST)? Why is this project necessary?

 Why are there cracks in my foundation or cracks in my drywall?

 The average person is not aware of the stresses that a home in Canada must endure.
 The Building Code requires that homes be designed to be flexible to try and accommodate these stresses.
 There are many reasons for cracks; shortly after a new building is constructed, cracks may appear due to drying of construction materials, and in older buildings, cracks often occur as a result of extreme environmental conditions or simply aging materials.

 What should residents do if they discover damage they believe is a result of the CSST project?

-Residents should notify the CSST Project Team through the dedicated email address (email@example.com) to resolve the issue directly and, if unable to be resolved directly, for provide guidance on submitting a claim to the contractor.
+Residents should notify the CSST Project Team through the dedicated email address email@example.com to resolve the issue directly or for guidance on submitting a claim to the contractor.